Top 35 Grammar Tricks That Will Improve Your English Fast

 What is the difference: Denounce and Renounce

-The two words may sound similar, but their meanings are different: Denounce means "to publicly denounce or formally accuse" ("The judge denounced the CEO for insider trading"), while renounce means "surrender or refuse to follow” (“The CEO renounced his not-guilty plea”).
+These two words may sound similar, but their meanings are different: Denounce means “to publicly condemn or formally accuse” (“The judge denounced the CEO for insider trading”), and renounce means “to give up or refuse to follow.” "(The CEO renounced his not-guilty plea).

 What is the difference: Uninterested and Disinterested